-Even before the latest escalation in violence, half the population required humanitarian assistance.
+Even before the latest developments, half the population required humanitarian assistance.
 Forty years of war, chronic poverty, climate change-driven natural disasters, and now COVID-19 are a deadly combination for people in Afghanistan.
-Fifty percent of those in need in Afghanistan are women and girls.
+Seventy-five percent of those in need are women and children.

 Women and girls in Afghanistan